Associate senior lecturer/Assistant Professor at Department of Government, Faculty

-Keywords: peacebuilding conflict research conflict resolution mediation communal conflict kenya africa urban violence sustainable development indigeneity ethnicity and nationalism comparative politics urban politics
+Keywords: peacebuilding conflict research conflict resolution mediation communal conflict kenya africa urban violence sustainable development indigeneity ethnicity and nationalism comparative politics urban governance

 I am Associate Professor (Docent) in peace and conflict research, and hold a Ph.D.
 (2017) and a Politices Magister degree (2008) from Uppsala University.
 My doctoral thesis, Central Politics and Local Peacemaking: The Conditions for Peace after Communal Conflict (2017) is available here.
 Prior to my Ph.D. studies, I worked for two years as a research assistant with the Uppsala Conflict Data Program (UCDP).

 Service to the profession